nexbridge/slate/source/index.html.md

 ## Routing DNI

-This object handles the routing for telephone numbers hosted on our network.
+This object handles the call routing for telephone numbers hosted on our network.

 ### URL